-On February 25th, 1927, The Grand Hotel Steiner was opened in a quiet, but prominent neighborhood of the Municipal House.
+On February 25th, 1927, The Grand Hotel Steiner was opened in a quiet, but prominent neighborhood of the Municipal House in Prague 1.
 It was built and owned by an experienced hotelier Mr. Josef Steiner.
 The newest technologies were used to create this extraordinary place, which soon became one of the most famous spots in Prague.

-Today, the hotel has 78 luxurious air-conditioned rooms on 7 floors and it is listed in most guidebooks and travel brochures.
-Hotel is a member of Worldhotels hotel group, but it is still owned and operated by Austria Hotel International as one of their 14 hotels located in Austria and the Czech republic.
+Today, this five star hotel has accommodation of 78 luxurious air-conditioned rooms on 7 floors and it is listed in most guidebooks and travel brochures.
+Hotel in Prague 1 is a member of Worldhotels hotel group, but it is still owned and operated by Austria Hotel International as one of their 14 hotels located in Austria and the Czech republic.